Krozark/Harpe-sort/README.md

 harpe-sort
 ==========

-Sort function lib for harpe
+External sort function for libharpe

-Function build with a genetical algothithm
+Function generated with a genetical algothithm.